Learn to buy and sell antiques and collectibles

 Unfortunately both of these groups miss out on the true freedom a home based eBay business provides.

-Now lets think about the people who make it through the garage sale circuit.
+Think about the people who make it through the garage sale circuit.

 Consider me.
 I started going to garage sales in the 1970s looking for trains and toys for my collection.
 I was too young to drive so I had to rely on my dad, and he had other priorities.

-Even worse neither of us are morning people.
+Even worse, neither of us are morning people.
 My frustrations with constantly hearing "We sold the train a few hours ago," caused me to look for other ways to find toy trains.

-At twelve years old I made the step others usually fail to make, and I started learning how to make people offer me their trains.
+At twelve years old, I made the step others usually fail to make, and I started learning how to make people offer me their trains.

 This is the step everyone who wants to be a really successful seller of used items must make.
 I am not saying you need to stop going to garage sales, but you need to learn additional ways to find items.